Compressed Sensing: A Discrete Optimization Approach: Computational Results

 \subsection{Summary of Findings}

 We now summarize our findings from our numerical experiments.
 In Sections \ref{sssec:n_exp}-\ref{sssec:e_exp}, we see that across all experiments using synthetic data, Algorithm \ref{alg:BNB} produces solutions that are on average $6.22\%$ more sparse than the solutions returned by state of the art benchmark methods after they are further sparsified by greedy rounding.
 If we omit greedy rounding, Algorithm \ref{alg:BNB} produces solutions that are on average $17.17\%$ more sparse in our synthetic experiments.
-In Section \ref{sssec:lb_exp}, we find that the bound produced by \eqref{opt:poly_relax} is on average $8.92\%$ greater than the bound produced by \eqref{opt:MISOC_W_relax}.
-Finally, in Section \ref{ssec:ECG_exp}, we see that for a given level of $\ell_2$ reconstruction error, Algorithm \ref{alg:BNB} produces solutions that are on average $9.95\%$ more sparse than the solutions returned by state of the art benchmark methods after they are further sparsified by greedy rounding on the real world dataset we experiment with.
-Furthermore, for a given sparsity level, Algorithm \ref{alg:BNB} produces solutions that have on average $10.77\%$ lower $\ell_2$ reconstruction error than benchmark methods.
+In Section \ref{sssec:lb_exp}, we find that the bound produced by \eqref{opt:poly_relax} is on average $8.92\%$ greater than the bound produced by \eqref{opt:MISOC_W_relax}. {In Section \ref{ssec:ECG_exp}}, we see that for a given level of $\ell_2$ reconstruction error, Algorithm \ref{alg:BNB} produces solutions that are on average $9.95\%$ more sparse than the solutions returned by state of the art benchmark methods after they are further sparsified by greedy rounding on the real world {ECG} dataset we experiment with.
+Furthermore, for a given sparsity level, Algorithm \ref{alg:BNB} produces solutions that have on average $10.77\%$ lower $\ell_2$ reconstruction error than benchmark methods. {Finally, in Section \ref{ssec:ML_exp}, we see that Algorithm \ref{alg:BNB} outperforms benchmark methods when used as the reconstruction algorithm for compressed sensing multi-label classification in terms of accuracy, precision and recall.}